-Research shows that plants improve air quality, health, mood and productivity.
+Research shows that plants improve air quality, health, mood, and productivity.
 Here’s how:

 - Air Filter: Research from NASA shows that plants can remove toxins from the air.
 Don’t think you have harmful chemicals in your office?
 Think again.
 Chemicals are found in furniture, carpets, ink and more.

 - Improved Health: Research from Norway (PDF) indicates that plants can reduce illness rates.
-This includes ailments such as headache, dry eyes, cough, and more.
+This includes ailments such as a headache, dry eyes, cough, and more.
 Plants are also natural humidifiers which can reduce incidents of dry skin, sore throat, and dry coughs.

 - Mood Enhancing: Office plants can reduce stress, boost mood, and improve perceptions of the workspace (make it a more appealing place to be).